 - 1. No storage system is completely fail-safe.
 Damage to data might occur due to file system corruption, operating system malfunction, virus infection, HDD component failures, and so on.
 Therefore, it is highly recommended to regularly back up your data, and VIVOTEK disclaims responsibilities of data loss or recovery. - 2.
-Always power off the system using the power button on the back of chassis.
 The system is powered off when you observe that all LEDs go off.
 Do not disconnect the power cord while the system is still operating.
 Doing so will result in data inconsistencies.
 The normal power-off procedure allows cached data to be written to disks.